pletzer/nemoflux/README.md

 ![alt singular flux](https://github.com/pletzer/nemoflux/blob/main/pictures/singular.png?raw=true)

-The end/start difference of the stream function is 0.5 in this case.
-The exact value is the difference of angle (in radiants) from the lower, start point to the upper, terminal point (`pi`) divided by `2*pi`.
+The difference of the stream function taken between the end and the starting points is 0.5, that is the angle difference (`pi`) divided by the normalization factor `2*pi` used in the stream function.

 This flow integral is independent of the path of the target line.
 Numerically, you should get the exact value if the starting and end points fall on mesh nodes that are at least one cell away from the singularity.
+Try it!

 ## A more complex vector field